 Requirements to Prove Constructive Possession

-In order to prove that an individual constructively possesses drugs, the State must prove two things.
-First, it must prove that an individual had knowledge of the drug’s presence.
-Second, it must prove that that individual had the ability to maintain dominion or control the drugs.
+In order to prove that a person constructively possesses drugs, the State must prove two things.
+1) It must prove that an individual had knowledge of the drug’s presence and 2) it must prove that that individual had the ability to maintain dominion or control the drugs.

 Knowledge means that an individual readily knows that a drug is on or near his property.
 Further, it means that an individual is aware of its incriminating nature.
 In other words, a person must know that the drugs are present and that the drugs are illegally possessed.

 The element of dominion is met if an individual has exclusive control over the area in which the drug is located, and others don’t share common access to the area.
 For example, if three college students share a house but each has a private bedroom, drugs found in a bedroom would be constructively possessed by resident of the bedroom, not all three students.
 On the other hand, drugs found in a common areas could be constructively possessed by all three students.
 However, when more than one person has access to the area where drugs are located, the State must show that there is a strong probability that an individual had the ability to gain physical possession of the drug at the time of police interference before that person can be charged with a controlled substance offense.